The Nut (film)

 The Nut is a 1921 American silent film comedy directed by Theodore Reed.

 Fairbanks biographer Jeffrey Vance writes, "Admittedly a minor work, The Nut is frequently dismissed in critical assessments of Fairbanks's career.
 This is unfortunate, for it contains some fascinating sequences and reveals much about the actor-producer's state of mind at the time it was made."
 Vance also notes, "The picture is like a chaotic funhouse, filled with magical masquerades, illusions, and gimmicks of great momentary amusement."

 Plot

-Based upon a summary in a film publication, Charlie (Fairbanks) has a girlfriend Estrell (De La Motte) who has a theory that if rich people would take a number of poor children into their homes each day, the environment would cause the children to grow up properly.
-Since Estrell does not know any of these rich people, Charlie offers to arrange a meeting.
-However, Charlie thinks impostors will do as well as the real rich people, so first he hires some men who turn out to be burglars and gamblers.
-Then he tries using dummies, but Estell is not fooled and becomes indignant.
-A wealthy man working as a reporter goes to investigate a report of a man dragging a body which turns out to be Charlie moving a dummy, allowing Charlie to finally meet someone rich.
-Estell is satisfied and agrees to marry him.
+Charlie (Fairbanks) loves a woman, Estrell (De La Motte), who has a theory that if rich people would take a number of poor children into their homes each day, the environment would cause the children to grow up properly and become good citizens.
+Charlie organizes a party to convince rich people to participate to this cause, but the event ends up catastrophically.
+Charlie, who spends the night at the police station, meets a crook who pretend to be a member of the very influential Vanderbrook family.
+To regain Estrell’s favor, Charlie arranges a meeting with him and other false influential personalities, who are in reality burglars and gamblers.
+Realizing that he has been deceived, but in need to fulfill a promise he made, he arranges a false meeting between Estrell and dummies posing as real people.
+But Estell is not fooled and becomes indignant.
+A real Vanderbrook working as a reporter goes to investigate a report of a man dragging a body which turns out to be Charlie moving a dummy, allowing Charlie to finally meet influential people.
+Meanwhile, Estrell is lured by a man who tries to abuse her.
+Charlie finds out and rescues her, and in the end, she is satisfied and agrees to marry him.